 - Don’t use an electric trimmer in wet weather.

-- Avoid overreaching to access hard to reach hedges, instead invest in an extension pole.
+- Avoid overreaching to access hard-to-reach hedges, instead invest in an extension pole to reach those areas.

 - Check for obstacles before you use your trimmer to avoid tripping hazards or objects which could damage the blade.